Tabriz: Contemporary era

 In the 1980s, due to the Iran–Iraq War, like the rest of the country, most of the construction and development projects in the city were stopped in order to fund the war costs.
 In addition to the indirect effects of the war, city's industrial zone, especially the oil refinery was also a major target for airstrikes by Iraqi's air forces because of the closeness to the Iraqi borderlines, and their strategic roles in the country's economy.
 With the escalation of the war, the attacks turned to War of the Cities and the air attacks later turned into the random strikes on the residential areas of the city in the later phase of the war.

 In recent years, Tabriz is much more stable and the new developments in the city are rapidly changing the face of the city.

-Capital of Iran
+Capital of dynasties, empires, and kingdoms before modern day

 Tabriz was chosen as the capital by several rulers commencing from the time of Atropates.
 It was the capital of the Ilkhanate (Mongol) dynasty since 1265.
 During the Ghazan Khan era, who came into power in 1295, the city reached its highest splendour.
 The later realm stretched from the Amu Darya in the East to the Egypt borders in the West and from the Caucasus in the North to the Indian Ocean in the South.
 It was again the capital of Iran during the Qara Qoyunlu dynasty from 1375 to 1468 and then during the Ag Qoyunlu within 1468–1500 and it was capital of Iran in the Safavid period from 1501 until their defeat in 1555.

 During the Qajar dynasty, Tabriz was used as residence centre of Iranian Crown Prince (1794–1925).